stoqn4opm/DiskUtil/README.md

 public static func ejectDisk(withDevicePath devicePath: String, completion: @escaping (Response) -> ())
 ```

-Each of these 3 functions give back asynchronously object of type `Response` that look like these:
+Each of these 3 functions give back asynchronously object of type `Response` that look like this:

 ```swift
 // MARK: - Response